Hurtak/clean-architecture/README.md

 ## TODOs

--   Since `1-data-providers` can be also communication with 3rd party services that do not provide data, eg send email service, maybe this should be named differently?
-Maybe external serviceis?
 -   Maybe Zod validation errors should not get returned directly by API in `additionalData` but transformed to out own data type in api-ports?
 -   Is `TodoWithoutId` really entity (core business type) or should it be higher, like in use-cases (it is need in use-cases but it does not feel like it belongs there)?
 -   Feedback from Reddit thread https://www.reddit.com/r/typescript/comments/qq8psv/ratecriticize_my_typescript_clean_architecture/